Midland Oilfield Accident Lawyers

 If you or a loved one were injured in an Oilfield Accident, it’s critical that you take steps to protect yourself and your family as soon after the accident as possible.

-While your company and its insurance adjusters (claims reps) may tell you that they’re going to take care of you, they’re really focused on one thing: paying you and your family as little money as possible for your injuries and financial losses.
+While your company and its insurance adjusters (claims reps) may tell you that they’re going to “take care of you,” the reality is that they’re focused on one thing: paying you as little money as possible for your injuries and losses.
+No matter what they promise, they will NEVER pay you the money you need to receive the best medical care and provide for yourself and your family for the rest of your life.

 While you’re recovering and deciding whether to hire an attorney, your employer (and any other companies involved) will already have a team of lawyers taking statements, getting rid of evidence, and doing everything else they can to avoid responsibility for your injuries.